-5.5 Confidentiality
+4.5 Confidentiality

 Staff members must maintain confidentiality in relation to any matters of a child protection nature and only discuss the matter with those required to be notified or reported to.
-Where a staff member is in doubt as to the requirements of confidentiality, they should seek advice from their local or CCD Coordinator
+Where a staff member is in doubt as to the requirements of confidentiality, they should seek advice from IPSS Manager or delegate.

-5.6 Victimisation
+4.6 Victimisation